-8.1.1.1 Covariates - variables that contribute to 'true' effort captured by both surveys
+8.1.1.1 Covariates

 The effort calibration model firstly attempts to capture the spatial and temporal variability of the true effort shared by both surveys.
 True fishing effort varies from year-to-year, season-to-season, and state-to-state.
-In addition to these fixed covariates, there are also random covariates that can contribute to changes in true effort in any given state, season, or year (e.g. any distinctive occurrence such as a large storm that disrupts ordinary fishing activity, or a significant change in fishing regulations).
+In addition to these fixed covariates, there are also random covariates that can contribute to changes in true effort in any given state, season, or year (e.g., any distinctive occurrence such as a large storm that disrupts ordinary fishing activity, or a significant change in fishing regulations).
 As such, the three main covariates that are shared by both the FES and the CHTS are 1) annual variation 2) seasonal variation, and 3) 'irregular' variation.
-Irregular variation is a random variable that encompasses any other variation, unrelated to annual and seasonal variation that contributes to changes in effort over time (Table 5).
+Irregular variation is a random variable that encompasses any other variation, unrelated to annual and seasonal variation that contributes to changes in effort over time (Table 7).